danimfernandes/iNEAL_df/notebooks/f4/README_f4.md

 Qin & Stoneking used f4-statistics to investigate modern populations (X) shared more alleles with Neanderthals versus Denisovans (or vice versa).

     f4(Yoruba, X; Neanderthal, Denisovan)
-    f4 > 0      X closer to Neanderthal than to Denisovan f4 < 0      X closer to Denisovan than to Neanderthal
+    f4 > 0      X closer to Denisovan than to Neanderthal f4 < 0      X closer to Neanderthal than to Denisovan

 However, as shown in the paper's figure legend, all f4 values they obtained were < 0, but some were *more negative* than others.

 To investigate the results of these tests, let's do some ourselves.
 First, we need to have our genetic data!
-We have prepared a datatset for you with 102 populations/individuals of interest for this practical, with data for 1.24 million positions across the human genome.
+We have prepared a datatset for you with 104 populations of interest for this practical (total of 198 individuals), with data for 1.24 million positions across the human genome.

 We can have a look at the top few lines of each file to understand what is inside: